fauxton/dotfiles/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-dotfiles is maintained and funded by thoughtbot, inc.
+The original dotfiles repo is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!